Broauls/VideosSpeechTranscription/README.md

 This project follows a previous one, made by Maxime Gomes Correia.
 The goal is to extract the textual content in order to complete the datatsets already elaborated.

+You will find in this repository :
+* One HTML file to be put inside www directory of WampServer
+* One Python script to extract URLs from the previous project
+* Two Python scripts to gather text content of videos

 link to previous project : https://github.com/MaximeGomesCorreia/COVID-19_Datasets_OnlineVideos

 ## Requirements